 Found to be most predictive are AFP levels, patient age, Pretreatment Extent of Disease (PRETEXT) group (I, II, III, or IV), the presence of metastases, and PRETEXT annotation factor.
 PRETEXT group is based on the extent of the tumor in the liver.
 PRETEXT annotation factor is determined to be positive if at least 1 of the following 5 factors are present: involvement of the vena cava or all 3 hepatic veins, or both (V); involvement of portal bifurcation or both right and left portal veins, or both (P); extrahepatic contiguous tumor extension (E); multifocal liver tumor (F); tumor rupture at diagnosis (R).
 Gender, low birth weight, prematurity, and Beckwith-Wiedemann syndrome were not found to be significant.
 Of note, the histologic type was not included in this risk stratification system but may be incorporated at a future date.
 Validation of these risk groups is in progress.

 Prognosis is based on numerous factors including age of diagnosis, PRETEXT group, metastases, alfa fetal protein (AFP) levels, histologic subtype, completeness of resection, and clinical stage of the disease.
 With certainty, the well-differentiated fetal subtype is associated with a better prognosis compared with small cell undifferentiated and macrotrabecular, which are linked to unfavorable prognosis.
+Of note, the histologic subtype is only prognostically valuable before treatment with chemotherapy.
 Alfa-fetoprotein is typically high upon diagnosis, but a significant drop after neo-adjuvant chemotherapy portends a better response to treatment.
 Younger age of diagnosis has historically been a poor prognostic factor; however, recent studies have called this into question, providing evidence that these younger patients do just as well as older children.
 Specifically, children younger than 1 year of age have a better prognosis and children greater than 6 years of age have a worse prognosis.
 Tumor presence at the resection margin, multifocality, and metastases have been shown to be poor prognostic factors.
 Beta-catenin expression has been shown to be associated with a lower period of event-free survival, while EpCAM expression has been associated with higher tumor viability and a poorer response to neo-adjuvant chemotherapy.

-Improved clinical outcomes are achieved when hepatoblastomas are managed by an interprofessional team consisting of a pediatrician, oncologist, radiologist, pediatric surgeon, and a transplant specialist.
+Improved clinical outcomes are achieved when hepatoblastomas are managed by an interprofessional team which may include a pediatrician, oncologist, radiologist, pediatric surgeon, hepatologist and a transplant specialist.
 After surgical resection, these children are monitored by intensive care unit (ICU) nurses, therapists, dietitians, and an intensivist.

 |||Sharma D,Subbarao G,Saxena R, Hepatoblastoma.
 Seminars in diagnostic pathology.
 2017 Mar [PubMed PMID: 28126357]|